 - To enhance the natural maple flavor, my secret is to add 2 capfuls of pure vanilla extract.
 It makes the cookies a little bit sweeter, without having to add sugar.

 2 cups quick oats (not instant or old fashioned)

 - Preheat your oven to 375 F. Line 2 baking sheets with parchment paper for easy clean up.

 - Add the quick oats, white whole wheat flour, and baking soda to a food processor.
-Run the machine until the oats look like 'flour.'
-It's okay to have a few big pieces in the mix.
+Pulse about 5 times to combine.

 - Add the egg, coconut oil, maple syrup, raisins, and vanilla extract.
-Pulse until the mixture until it looks like cookie dough- you'll have some big and small pieces of raisins.
+Continue to pulse until the mixture until it looks like cookie dough- you’ll have some big and small pieces of raisins.
+Turn the food processor off and pinch some of the dough between your fingers; if it sticks together easily, it’s done.
 If the dough is too wet or runny, just add a sprinkle of flour and pulse gently until it comes together.

 - Using a mini ice cream scoop about 1-inch in diameter (or with 2 spoons), portion the cookies onto your lined baking sheets.